A new way to help associations find volunteers

 Then I made the feature more visible and accessible.

 Mainly within the mission page and through emails sent to associations at key moments in the mission lifecycle.
+Also through a product tour and our monthly newsletter.

 Results: